wrcftnozz/tsest/README.md

-* Click Fork in the right corner of the screen to save it to your Github.
 * Visit https://dashboard.ngrok.com to get **NGROK_AUTH_TOKEN**
 * In Github go to ⚙ Settings> Secrets> New repository secret
 * In Name: enter **NGROK_AUTH_TOKEN**